Physical Fitness: Meaning, Importance, Key Components & Program

 9. Increase Energy Level

-If you’ve experienced fatigue after high-intensity training, you may have noticed that a couple of hours later, your energy levels picked back up and you feel more energized.
+If you’ve experienced fatigue after high-intensity training, you may have noticed that your energy levels picked back up a couple of hours later, and you feel more energized.

 10. Improve Skin Health

-When we exercise, the blood is pumped through our body, working our heart muscles and circulating blood and oxygen.
-This increased blood flow during exercise can also result in improved circulation.
 That means all of our body’s cells, including skin cells, are nourished by this blood flow, leading to improved vitality and more effective cellular repair and replacement.

 Improve Skin Health